damianhakert/damianhakert.github.io/source/_posts/2016-01-22-gitlab-8-4-released.markdown

 ![Slack unfurls in GitLab 8.4](unfurl.png)

-We're looking forward to see pretty GitLab links all over the internet!
+We're looking forward to seeing pretty GitLab links all over the internet!

 ## CAS Support